nandorpersanyi/london-crime/README.md

 `grunt builddeploy`

-Will deploy the application in the dist folder
+Will deploy the application in the www folder